rust-lang/rust/text/0000-string-patterns.md

 trait DoubleEndedMatcher<'a>: ReverseMatcher<'a> {}
 ```

-> TODO: Better name for the last trait

 The basic idea of a `Matcher` is to expose a `Iterator`-like interface for
 iterating through all matches of a pattern in the given haystack.

 Similar to iterators, depending on the concrete implementation a matcher can have
 additional capabilities that build on each other, which is why they will be
-defined in terms of a three-tier hierachy:
+defined in terms of a three-tier hierarchy:

 - `Matcher<'a>` is the basic trait that all matchers need to implement.
   It contains a `next_match()` method that returns the `start` and `end` indices of